 So who should get the Companion Pass?
 There are three things to consider.

-First, you obviously need a companion to fly with.
+First, you need a companion to fly with.
 If you don’t have one, then you’re not going to get much value from the Companion Pass.
-Instead, I’d recommend going for other cards like the Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, or Ink Business Preferred® Credit Card.
+Instead, I’d recommend going for other cards like the Chase Sapphire Preferred® Card, Chase Sapphire Reserve, or Ink Business Preferred Credit Card.

 Second, you need to live somewhere that has Southwest flights.
-If you live in a Southwest hub, even better.
-If you live somewhere that doesn’t have Southwest flights, your Southwest points will not be very helpful to you.
+People who live near Southwest hubs would particularly benefit from the Southwest Companion Pass.
+If you live somewhere that doesn’t have Southwest flights, your Southwest points won’t be very helpful to you.

 Finally, you need to be planning to do a decent amount of domestic travel in the next year or two.
-Southwest does fly to the Carribean, Mexico, and parts of Central America, but otherwise, its main routes are domestic flights.
+Southwest does fly to the Caribbean, Mexico, and parts of Central America, but otherwise, its main routes are domestic.
 They also have flights to Hawaii which can be very useful for Companion Pass holders.
-If you don’t fly domestic flights very often, then I wouldn’t recommend going for the Companion Pass.
+If you don’t fly domestic flights much, then I wouldn’t recommend going for the Companion Pass.

 As one last comment, the annual fees for cards like these are something that I used to worry about, but in reality, they shouldn’t worry you too much.
 That’s because these cards all offer yearly anniversary points for each year that you have the card open.
 These points help to offset the annual fee, making the effective cost of the card lower.
 In addition, if you consider how much value you’ll get from the Southwest Companion Pass, any initial annual fees you pay are well worth it.
 If you travel and use your Southwest Companion Pass, you’re likely going to come out ahead.